google/vim-glaive/README.md

 ...

-" Add maktaba and glaive to the runtimepath.
+" Add maktaba, glaive, and codefmt to the runtimepath.
-" (The latter must be installed before it can be used.)
+" (Glaive must also be installed before it can be used.)
 Plugin 'google/vim-maktaba'
 Plugin 'google/vim-glaive'
 Plugin 'google/vim-codefmt'